 NOT FRIED ICE CREAM CAKE — All the flavors of fried ice cream, including the cinnamon Corn Flakes coating, are featured in this irresistible frozen treat!

-I love fried ice cream!
-I order it in restaurants every chance I get.
-Mostly because making it at home is kind of tricky, not to mention, messy!
-So when I came across the idea for a Not Fried Ice Cream Cake (that isn’t actually fried) I knew I had to try it!
+I mean, frying ice cream is bound to get frustrating, what with the melting and and all.
+So when I came across the idea for a Fried Ice Cream Cake (that isn’t actually fried) I knew I had to try it!

 I used butter pecan ice cream for my cake, which I think helps give it that nutty, fried flavor.
 But most fried ice cream is made with vanilla, so you could definitely use that if you prefer.

 This ice cream cake was so easy to make, and fun to eat!
-Of course, the Cornflake crumb crust with cinnamon and sugar was my favorite part!
+In fact, it would make a really great summer birthday cake.

-We finished our off with a drizzle of caramel sauce, then topped each slice with some whipped cream and a cherry.
+We finished our cake off with a drizzle of caramel sauce, then topped each slice with some whipped cream and a maraschino cherry.
 Chocolate sauce would be great too!

 - 1/3 cup sugar

 - 1 teaspoon ground cinnamon